kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - ***Begins "The Double-Double Cross"***
   - ***Finishes "The Code of the Sith"***
 - **Hard Save in New Slot (Slot 12)**
-  - It is important to make this save while next to Uthar
+  - It is important to make this save while next to Uthar for a [Hard Save Hotshot](<../Major Glitches/Hotshot#hard-save-hotshots>) later
 - [Save Teleport](<../Techniques/Save Teleporting>) up the ramp and click the Interrogation Room door
 - Swap to Carth and talk to Yuthura
   - ***Finishes "The Double-Double Cross"***